TheRealAnonymous008/quartz/content/details/game design/genres/Strategy Games.md

 	* *Dash* to a destination while avoiding enemies
 	* *Patrol* a given route defined by waypoints.

 * *Progression mechanics in strategy games are rare*.
-They tend to be emergent, although single player campaigns may have scripts.
+They tend to be [[Games as Rules#Emergent Systems|Emergent]], although single player campaigns may have scripts.

 * *Strategy games require balance to be fun to play*
 	* A game's [[Game Mechanics Design|economy]] is important to consider -- what resources are available and how are they spent.